Home > News > Archive > s20120314

 Instrument availability IO:O

 An upgraded version of the new 10x10 arcmin optical imager IO:O will be available this semester.
 The upgraded version will have a new E2V detector in order to improve the blue sensitivity and new baffling to block scattered light.
 Updates on the status of the instrument are regularly posted on the telescope website.
-Sloan u' g' r' i' z', Bessel B and V, a rest wavelength H-alpha plus 4 redshifted H-alpha filters are available.
+Sloan u' g' r' i' z', Bessell B and V, a rest wavelength H-alpha plus 4 redshifted H-alpha filters are available.

 Due to the problems experienced with IO:O in the current semester, we will again offer RATCam in Semester 2012B in order both to preserve the continuity of photometric systems for current programmes and to provide a fallback option.
 Assuming the upgraded version of IO:O performs to specification, this is likely to be the last semester that RATCam will be offered.